 by Danielle Earle

-If you’ve sat in on one of our Sunday meetings recently, or enjoyed a hot coffee with someone after the meeting, then chances are you’ve heard about Terry Virgo and the Amazing Grace conference.
-In June, Terry and Wendy Virgo are visiting Trinity Central, and Terry will share an incredibly important message about God’s amazing grace.
+If you’ve sat in on one of our Sunday meetings recently then chances are you’ve heard about Terry Virgo and the Amazing Grace conference this April.
+Terry and Wendy Virgo are coming to visit us and Terry will share the life-changing message about God’s amazing grace.

-Perhaps, though, you’re new to Trinity Central and you’ve never heard of Terry Virgo or don’t know what Newfrontiers is.Well, here’s a bit of the story to get you caught up:
+If you’ve never heard of Terry Virgo or don’t know what Newfrontiers is then here’s a bit of the story to get you caught up:

-In the mid-1950s, 16-year-old Terry Virgo became a Christian after his sister shared the gospel with him.
+In England in the mid-1950s, 16-year-old Terry Virgo became a Christian after his sister shared the gospel with him.

 A few years later, as a young adult, Terry was filled with the Holy Spirit which transformed his walk with God – and yet his experience of his local church was lacking.
 Although he benefited from strong biblical teaching, he found less community there than he experienced among his non-Christian friends.
 It bothered him that prior to becoming a Christian he had experienced deep friendship with others, and yet, in the church he experienced isolation and formality.
 But what he discovered in the Bible was different: the church was community, togetherness, family.